dkyowell/PDFBlocks/Documentation/Documentation.md

 A `Block` in PDFBlocks is equivalent to a `View` in SwiftUI.

 ### Units
-The default unit in PDFBlocks is points, but you may also use inches or mm.
+The default unit in PDFBlocks is a typographic point (1/72 inch), but you may also use inches or mm.
 The following are are equivalent:
 ```swift
 Text("Hello, world.")
   .padding(72)